-Here in Ventura, there are the obvious stars like In-N-Out and The Habit.
+Here in Ventura, there are the obvious burgers stars like In-N-Out and The Habit.
 But while many would be happy to eat at either of these establishments, say, every day for the rest of their lives, a true burger lover might do a tad more digging.
 If not, you might miss Rumfish y Vino’s Wagyu Burger (spurn Jenny Craig and add the fried egg).
 Or any Paradise Pantry burger (so many options, but why not start with The Forager, topped with portobello mushrooms and caramelized shallots, and — yes again — add the roasted poblano chile).
 The Bombay Bar & Grill’s, well, Bombay Burger will make your day — and, should you be big enough to share, you can order it as two sliders.
-The tiny Harbor Cove Cafe, at the edge of Ventura Harbor near the end of Spinnaker Drive, has the kind of burger you remember as a kid — and it tastes even better at a sun-splashed picnic table (breakfast and lunch only).
-Finney’s Crafthouse offers — oh, lordy — the Hickory Barbecue Burger (house made barbecue) and the Impossible Burger (aptly named, because it doesn’t taste like it’s plant-based).
+The tiny Harbor Cove Cafe, at the edge of Ventura Harbor near the end of Spinnaker Drive, has the kind of burger you remember as a kid — and it tastes even better at a sun-splashed picnic table.
+Finney’s Crafthouse offers — oh, lordy — the Hickory Barbecue Burger (house-made barbecue) and the Impossible Burger (aptly named, because it doesn’t taste like it’s plant-based).
 Social Tap — at the end of Seaward Avenue near the beach — serves the delectably drippy Double Royale with Cheese.
-Just across the street (go ahead, you can do it) Duke’s Bar & Grill has been a long-time local go to; in part because of their burgers.
+Just across the street (go ahead, double up — you can do it) Duke’s Bar & Grill has been a long-time local go-to; in part because of their burgers.
 You haven’t lived until you’ve had the — cleverly named — Whole Ball of Wax.
 On the east end of town, plenty of locals are already familiar with the burgers at Two Trees Cafe.
 If you aren’t, introduce yourself.
 There’s a reason their Classic Cheeseburger is one of their best sellers.

 And — last but not least — thanks for reading to the end, because, even for burger lovers, this may be the most important part.

-Thank you for helping.
+Thank you for supporting our Ventura restaurants.